astropy/astropy/docs/modeling/index.rst

 model evaluation and fitting.
 It currently supports 1-D and 2-D models and fitting with parameter constraints.

-It is :ref:`designed <modeling-design>` to be easily extensible and flexible.
+It is designed to be easily extensible and flexible.
 Models do not reference fitting algorithms explicitly and new fitting algorithms may be added without changing the existing models (though not all models can be used with all fitting algorithms due to constraints such as model linearity).

 The goal is to eventually provide a rich toolset of models and fitters such that most users will not need to define new model classes, nor special purpose